Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Transformations

 \paragraph{Evolution:} First, the time evolution must be considered as a transformation\footnote{Technically, if we are to describe irreversible processes we can relax b') in \S~\ref{subsec:classification} and work with a so-called semigroup.}.
 This strengthens the interpretation of the transformation in terms of reproducibility since the latter concerns space-translations as well as time-translations.
 This is also in accordance with Einsteinian relativity that treats on an almost equal footing time and space.

-\paragraph{Transformations mixing space and time:} Second, in accordance to Galileo's ship argument, we can also include dynamical transformations corresponding to translations at constant speed (the transformation of spatial positions depends on time).
+\paragraph{Transformations mixing space and time:} Second, in accordance with Galileo's ship argument, we can also include dynamical transformations corresponding to translations at constant speed (the transformation of spatial positions depends on time).
 General relativity incorporates any smooth transformation mixing space and time.
-Canonical formalism allows to consider even more general transformations involving mixture of spatio-temporal coordinates and momenta.
+Canonical formalism allows for even more general transformations involving mixture of spatio-temporal coordinates and momenta.

-\paragraph{Exchange of particles:} As suggested first by Heisenberg\citeyear[in particular eq.~8]{Heisenberg26a,Heisenberg27a} and \citeasnoun{Dirac26a}, the permutations (or ``substitutions'') of a finite number of elements (for which the term of ``group'' was originally coined by Galois in 1830) appeared of crucial importance for describing quantum collective effects of indistinguishable particles.
-Later on, \citeasnoun{Heisenberg32a} considered the exchange of non-identical particles, namely protons and neutrons, to describe the spectral properties of nuclei.
-Another important example of transformations involving changes of particles goes back to \possessivecite{Dirac30a} seminal work that led to the charge conjugation symmetry \citeaffixed{Yang94a}{for instance, see} where particles may be substituted with their antiparticles.
+\paragraph{Exchange of particles:} As suggested first by \citet[in particular eq.~8]{Heisenberg26a,Heisenberg27a} and \citet{Dirac26a}, the permutations (or ``substitutions'') of a finite number of elements (for which the term of ``group'' was originally coined by Galois in 1830) appeared of crucial importance for describing quantum collective effects of indistinguishable particles.
+Later on, \citet{Heisenberg32a} considered the exchange of non-identical particles, namely protons and neutrons, to describe the spectral properties of nuclei.
+Another important example of transformations involving changes of particles goes back to Dirac's \citeyear{Dirac30a} seminal work that led to the charge conjugation symmetry \citep[for instance, see][]{Yang94a} where particles may be substituted with their antiparticles.
 Even though there is still no experimental evidence of its relevance, since the 1970's, the transmuting of bosons into fermions and conversely have been introduced in several particle and string models.
-This concept of supersymmetry is an attempt to tackle some problems raised by the Standard Model \cite[\S~24.2]{Weinberg00a}, \cite[chap.~1]{Binetruy06a}.
+This concept of supersymmetry is an attempt to tackle some problems raised by the Standard Model \citep[\S~24.2]{Weinberg00a}, \citep[chap.~1]{Binetruy06a}.